 In 1994, Arnold D. Fielkow assumed the Southern League presidency after Bragan's retirement.
 In his first season, Fielkow saw attendance records shattered, thanks in large part to the arrival of one basketball legend, Michael Jordan, to the league's parks.

-Thanks to fan-friendly environments and a tradition of producing quality major league players, the Southern League has drawn over two million fans each season since 1991.
+Thanks to modern facilities, creative promotions, fan-friendly environments, and a tradition of producing quality major league players, the Southern League has drawn over two million fans every season since 1991.
 Additionally, current major league stars such as Ronald Acuña Jr., Kris Bryant, Javier Baez, Christian Yelich, Freddie Freeman, Corey Seager, Paul Goldschmidt, Clayton Kershaw, Blake Snell, and Joey Votto have all honed their skills on Southern League fields.